-Frank Lord is a member of Herrick's Art Law practice group and represents auction houses, claimants, collectors, dealers and museums in a wide variety of matters relating to art and cultural property law.
+Frank K. Lord IV is a member of Herrick's Art Law practice group and represents auction houses, claimants, collectors, dealers and museums in a wide variety of matters relating to art and cultural property law.
 He has assisted collectors and dealers on the acquisition and sale of artworks both privately and at public auction; aided claimants in the recovery of stolen artworks; and worked with museums on exhibitions and collections management policies, and the use of art as loan collateral.
 Frank also works closely with Herrick's white collar crime, insurance, intellectual property, finance, and tax and personal planning practices to provide specialized services in diverse matters relating to artworks.

 Frank obtained his undergraduate degree in Art History from Davidson College, his Ph.D. in Art History from the University of North Carolina at Chapel Hill--where he also worked as a teaching assistant and an instructor for undergraduate classes--and his law degree from Columbia University School of Law.
 While at Columbia, Frank was a teaching assistant at the legal clinic for the Volunteer Lawyers for the Arts in New York and served as the articles editor of the Columbia Journal of Law and the Arts.
 Frank is a past member and past Secretary of the Art Law Committee of the New York City Bar Association.